You'll need to clear up confusion about COVID-19 vaccines...now that Moderna and Johnson & Johnson/Janssen boosters are authorized.

 Stay alert for errors.
 Moderna's booster is a HALF dose (0.25 mL), based on how it was studied.
 Other boosters are the same as the initial dose (0.3 mL for Pfizer-BioNTech, 0.5 mL for J&J).

-In this case, try to use the same brand patients got for the initial dose.
-But if it's not available, give the mRNA COVID-19 vaccine you have.
+In this case, try to use the same brand patients got for the initial dose if possible.
+But if it's not available, don't turn a patient away.

 Stick with the usual 0.5 mL for additional Moderna doses...or 0.3 mL for Pfizer-BioNTech.
 J&J isn't authorized for additional doses yet.